-In today’s world of education parents have so many options.
+In today’s world parents have so many options when choosing a school for their child.
 That’s why your visit to our website is so exciting!
-The choice to attend a private school is personal and parents need to know the facts to make the best decision possible for their child.
+The choice to attend a private school is personal and parents need to know the facts so they may make the best decision possible for their child.

 I would love to meet with you and schedule a tour.
-Make sure to bring your questions and let us show you what being a St. John’s Eagle is all about!
+Please bring your questions and let us show you what being a St. John’s Eagle is all about!